Neurofeedback training has been used by hundreds of clinicians to help thousands of children on the autistic spectrum.

 Several research studies have also been published to support these efforts.

 Parents consistently report that as their children begin brain training, they are calmer, manage emotions better, and don’t get overwhelmed as easily.
-There are many other positive changes which occur, as listed below, but these are typically the first improvements witnessed.
+There are many other positive changes that occur, as listed below, but these are typically the first improvements witnessed.

 The research indicates neurofeedback may reduce symptoms associated with Autism Spectrum Disorder (ASD).